 LIGHT SENSITIVE ECZEMA

 Eczema that is caused by sunlight is very rare.
 If it happens it is likely to occur on the face, hands and arms.
 Using high factor sun creams can treat it.
-Numbers such as factor 15, which will protect you some but allows benefit from the warmth of the sun and benefit from teh infra red rays and are not as damaging, yet protects us for longer thant he damaging UVB and UBA rays People suffering with light or photo-sensitve eczema may not associate their skin condition with sun light.
+Numbers such as factor 15, which will protect you some but allows benefit from the warmth of the sun and benefit from the infra red rays and are not as damaging, yet protects us for longer than the damaging UVB and UBA rays People suffering with light or photo-sensitive eczema may not associate their skin condition with sun light.
 It is not always the bright summer sun, which is responsible; some people also react to winter daylight, and very sensitive people have reported to react to fluorescent lamps indoors.
 Sometimes this eczema can be caused when people are taking medication that reacts to sunlight e.g. antihistamines and arthritis medications.
 Ingredients in soaps and cosmetics may also cause this.
+Light Sensitive Eczema can best be treated with Eczema-Ltd III to solve the symptom of Light Sensitive Eczema without risk of side effects with their hundred twenty day refund policy.

 Light sensitive eczema is a direct result of a variety of factors: